tomdalling/old-tomdalling.com/resources/blog-posts/2014-02-24_explaining-homogenous-coordinates-and-projective-geometry.markdown

 matrix that changes the $$W$$ element of each vertex.
 After the the camera matrix is applied to each vertex, but before the projection matrix is applied, the $$Z$$ element of each vertex represents the distance away from the camera.
-Therefor, the larger $$Z$$ is, the more the vertex should be scaled down.
+Therefore, the larger $$Z$$ is, the more the vertex should be scaled down.
 The $$W$$ dimension affects the scale, so the projection matrix just changes the $$W$$ value based on the
 $$Z$$ value.
 Here is an example of a perspective projection matrix